Will-Eves/FlappyBird/README.md

 The **index.html** file contains the entire game of flappy bird...
 In only **333 bytes**.

-You can watch the video on how I created this [Here](https://youtu.be/YWVgBLknHcg?si=EdNDEJZQziDPvCmL)
+I made [this video](https://youtu.be/YWVgBLknHcg?si=EdNDEJZQziDPvCmL) on the development and how the code works.

 # The Code